marzdrel/respawn/README.md

 retry logic.
 The exception class must be defined at this moment.
 See the `ExceptionDetector` class for full list of currently predefined exceptions.

+- `onfail: :raise` What should happen on the retry limit is reached and last retry resulted in exceptions.
+The default `:raise` means the final exception will be raised and it's up to the caller to either handle this case or simply let the default flow continue.

+### The `onfail` behavior

+The `onfail` parameter can be on of the predefined symbols:

+- `:raise` (default) Final exception will be raised.
+In usual context, the program (or request) will finish with error.
+If your application uses any kind of exception tracker, the error will get properly logged.

+- `:notify` The error will be sent to default exception tracker using native method call.
+Gem will try to detect which exception tracker API is available in the application.

 Basic usage based on specs:

 ### Exception based retry